jack-garratt/Fast-Food-System/README.md

 ## Features
 - Select items from a menu
 - Select Quantity of items
-- Subit order to a database
+- Submit order to a database
-- Retreive orders from a database
+- Retrieve orders from a database
 - Update Order Status
 - Send out order for collection
 - View orders that are being made